-Bohemian Vocal Studio’s Foundation 101 singing course will show you how to set up a rock-solid foundation for your voice using powerful singing techniques like support, vowel tuning, blending resonance and so much more.
+Bohemian Vocal Studio’s brand new Foundation 101 singing course will show you how to set up a rock-solid foundation for your voice using powerful singing techniques like support, vowel tuning, blending resonance and so much more.
 Learning how to sing is easy when all the information is all in one place.

 The truth is, I spent many years myself trying to learn how to sing and spent thousands of dollars on my own voice, only to get the same old information repackaged time and again with a new buzz word or under another name.
 This is how Bohemian Vocal Studio was started, as a one-stop resource for singers who are SERIOUS about their voices, and those that have tried everything else out there but feel like there is just something ‘missing’ from many contemporary singing approaches.